gift-surg/RabbitBrainAnalysis/README.md

     $ python2 parser_brukert_txt.py 0104_DWI.txt -o path_to_a_folder

-It saves the required files in the specified folder if exists.
+saves the required files in the specified folder if exists.